 What Is Heaven?
 An In-Depth Biblical Study

-Some thoughts I've been stringing together over the Labor Day weekend involve Heaven, the New Jerusalem, the Tabernacle, and the Temples.
+What does the Bible teach regarding Heaven, the New Jerusalem, the Tabernacle, and the Temples?

-In the Old and New Testaments, the etymology of the Hebrew and Greek words that translate to atmosphere, space, and what in English we commonly refer to as "Heaven," are the same.
-In the Bible, Heaven is the sky, the stars, and the place where God dwells "behind the veil."
+In the Old and New Testaments, the etymology of the Hebrew and Greek words that translate to “atmosphere,” “space,” and what in English we commonly refer to as “Heaven,” are the same (shamayim in Hebrew; ouranos in Greek).
+In the Bible, Heaven is the sky, the stars, and the place where God dwells “behind the veil.”

 I know a man in Christ who fourteen years ago was caught up to the third heaven—whether in the body or out of the body I do not know, God knows.
 And I know that this man was caught up into paradise—whether in the body or out of the body I do not know, God knows—and he heard things that cannot be told, which man may not utter.
 (2 Corinthians 12:2–4)